 A charming cottage in beautiful medieval Burford: ancient stone meets contemporary interiors

-**Discounts for short breaks/just 2 people (see ‘Specifics’ below)**
+*Discounts for just 2 people (see ‘Specifics’ below)*

 This is the Cotswolds’ dream.
 Your own little cottage, in the middle of a classic honey-hued village, with independent shops, pubs and restaurants up the road and glorious countryside all around.
 Burford is famed for its beautiful, unspoilt 17th architecture, but thankfully not as crazy-busy as big sisters The Slaughters, Stow-on-the-Wold and Broadway.
 So whilst you can zip around them for a wander and a coffee, you have a much calmer base to retreat home to.
 Truly the best of both worlds.

 But better still is the hideaway itself.
 A Grade-II listed cottage, its oak beams, fireplace surrounds and lime-plastered walls hark back to medieval times.
 Everything else, though, is thoroughly modern.
 Sumptuous grey velvets, quirky fishermen’s lamps, blush pink accents, gorgeous ceramics and a panelled farmhouse kitchen.
 A woodburner keeps things cosy in winter; the little back terrace is a suntrap in summer.
 And with 2 bedrooms it’s ideal for families or 2 couples wanting to explore this stunning pocket of the world.

 - Wander up the high street to visit a slew of antique shops and brilliant little independents.

 - Or head down for a wander along River Windrush, which is spanned by a medieval bridge.

 - Burford’s full of great pubs and restaurants.
 Katrin’s favourite is The Angel, for its hearty gastro fare and general charm.